 Education: A Bachelor's degree is required.
 A Master's degree in Educational Administration, College Student Personnel, or other related field is preferred.

 Experience: At least one year of involvement and/or leadership experience with student organizations in a higher education setting is required; involvement and/or leadership experience in a volunteer center preferred.
 Experience with community coalition building, co-curricular learning experiences, student leadership programming, service organization advising, alternative break facilitation, organizational development, and/or initiating, planning, executing, and assessing student programs and services and measuring student-learning outcomes is preferred.

 Skills: Excellent organizational, written, verbal communication, presentation and interpersonal skills are required.
 Computer literacy is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience working in diverse environment and/or with students from diverse backgrounds is preferred.